 These books are great:

-Here’s a great article about the importance of grist in yarn substitution.
+Here’s a good article about the importance of grist in yarn substitution.

 And, of course, there are literally thousands of videos on all kinds of knitting topics.
-Here are some of the ones I teach on Creativebug:
+Here are some of the ones I teach: